Fighting Tickets and Driving Violations in Utah

 At Hepworth & Associates, our expert criminal defense attorneys can help you navigate both the DLD and the criminal court system to protect your rights and to keep your driver's license.

 We can work to keep the charges off your criminal record or get them dismissed entirely.
-Call us today to fight tickets and driving violations at (801) 872-2222 and for a free case review.
+Call us today to fight tickets and driving violations at (801) 872-2222 and for a case review.